marshallflax/vision/README.md

   Daily Standup
    DID/NEXT/BLOCKERS
    Develop the Habit of Reflection
+  Teams of Students Have Shared Repositories
+   Tools Designed For Cooperative Development
 ```

 Teacher-generated content is important, but active learning occurs when students generate their own contents.